gomorpheus/morpheus-docs/integration_guides/Networking/solarwinds.rst

 On saving your new integration, SolarWinds networks will be synced and can be viewed by navigating to ``Infrastructure > Network > IP POOLS``.
 They're also viewable from the detail section of the SolarWinds integration at ``Infrastructure > Network > INTEGRATIONS > (your SolarWinds integration) > NETWORK POOLS``.

 .. image:: /images/integration_guides/networking/solarwinds/networkpools.png
+  :align: center

 Host records can also be viewed here by clicking on the name of a SolarWinds network.

 .. image:: /images/integration_guides/networking/solarwinds/hostrecords.png
+  :align: center

 Integrating with SolarWinds will also sync DNS zones, which can be viewed in ``Infrastructure > Network > DOMAINS``.
 They can also be viewed from within the integration detail page at ``Infrastructure > Network > INTEGRATIONS > (your SolarWinds integration) > ZONES``.

+..
+NOTE:: |morpheus| SolarWinds integration does not support zone record syncing despite the presence of the ZONES tab on the integration detail page.
+This is a UI feature carried over from other networking integrations and is not supported at this time.

 Adding IP Pools to Networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^